Conflicts of Interest, Impermissible Activities, and Ethics

 Personal Securities Transactions (Code of Ethics)

-Every registered investment adviser must adopt a code of ethics (SEC Rule 204A-1).
+Every registered investment adviser must adopt a code of ethics under the IA code-of-ethics rule.
 The code must address personal securities transactions of access persons.

 Access Persons Defined